Hyundai Getz: Replacement

 In late 2008, the i20 was introduced, replacing the Getz in most markets.
 In Europe, the Getz co-existed with the i20 until it was completely phased out in 2011.
 The Getz continued to be sold in the Australian market until December 2010.
 In India, the car was discontinued due to falling demand as compared to the warm response received by the i20 and the introduction of the new Euro 4 emission norms from May 2010.

 In mid-2011, the Click was replaced in the South Korean market by the Hyundai Accent WIT.
 In Japan, where it was known as the TB, the car was discontinued shortly before Hyundai officially announced the departure of its passenger car division from the market in late-2009.
 Countries that do not offer the i20 or Accent hatchback have designated the i10 as the Getz's replacement.
+In addition, Hyundai owned subsidiary, Kia and its Picanto series has also replaced the Getz in the small car market.

-Hyundai produced 1,390,084 examples of the Getz between 2002 and 2011.
+Hyundai produced 1,390,084 variants of the Getz between 2002 and 2011.
 153,000 were sold in Australia.